TomPed/test-service/README.md

 # test-service
-Service to help test the OMG cli
+Service to help test the OMG cli.